chocolatey/choco-wiki/ChocolateyFAQs.md

 ### I would like to use Chocolatey in my organization, is the licensing friendly?

 Yes, it is.
 Chocolatey carries a FOSS Apache 2.0 license, which is extremely business friendly.
 You can use Chocolatey and most of it's infrastructure completely free.
+Chocolatey will have a business offering with features specifically targeted to businesses in the first half of 2016.
+See the [Kickstarter](https://www.kickstarter.com/projects/ferventcoder/chocolatey-the-alternative-windows-store-like-yum/description) for details.

 ### Should my organization depend on (use) the community feed (https://chocolatey.org/packages)?

 I couldn't justify giving up that level of control and trust to the internet in an organization.
 It's recommended that you copy and modify existing packages and/or create your own internal packages and host them internally.
 That way you can completely guarantee that an install/upgrade/uninstall will always work every time.

+### How is Chocolatey different than OneGet/PowerShell Package Management?
+OneGet is a package manager ***aggregator***, which means it is not a package manager at all.
+Chocolatey will have a provider that plugs right into OneGet.
+At the current time there is a CTP available, but it is based on 2 year old Chocolatey technology (we've had security fixes since then, plus a world of features), so we can't really recommend it.
+But if you must use it, make sure your PowerShell execution policy is set right and you are in an administrative console.
+See http://www.hanselman.com/blog/AptGetForWindowsOneGetAndChocolateyOnWindows10.aspx for more details

 ### How is Chocolatey different than Ninite?
 Great question, see [[Chocolatey vs Ninite|ChocolateyVsNinite]].